 Marine Mammal Desk

 Canada’s first Marine Mammal Desk was recently established in the Canadian Coast Guard’s Marine Communication and Traffic Services Centre in Sidney on Vancouver Island.
 It helps to protect whales from the risk of ship strikes and entanglements by reporting, in real-time, the sightings and activities of SRKWs, and advises vessel traffic.
 Data collected by radar, satellites, Coast Guard vessels and aircraft from the National Aerial Surveillance Program is used to monitor whale movements, prevent collisions, and ensure compliance with the vessel traffic management measures in place to protect the Southern Resident killer whales.
-“Between May 01 and May 15, 2021, the Marine Mammal Desk actioned 236 marine mammal sightings and shared this information with organizations such as Transport Canada and Fisheries and Oceans Canada’s Conservation and Protection Program.
-This data is assisting organizations, for example, with planning more effective patrol schedules, and gaining a better understanding of where to concentrate their efforts.”, says the Canadian Coast Guard.
+As shared by the Canadian Coast Guard, “2021 was the first full year the Marine Mammal Desk was in operation.
+Over the course of the year, the desk actioned 197 Interim Order Contravention Reports, 22 Mammal Incident Reports, and 234 Sightings and Observation Reports.
+This information was shared with agencies such as Transport Canada, Parks Canada, and Fisheries and Oceans Canada’s Conservation and Protection Unit and the Whale Protection Unit.
+In 2021, the Marine Mammal Desk also worked with the Royal Canadian Navy on two separate occasions supporting large-scale international exercises by providing historical and near-real time sightings data in the area of operation.”

 National working group on underwater noise